Lawn Care Basics

 Your lawn is important.
 It is a reflection of the pride you take in your home.

 A lush and healthy lawn requires disciplined care.
 Healthy turf needs sun, regular mowing, the proper amount of water and an abundance of essential nutrients.
 The best way to provide the nutrition your lawn needs is through a well-managed fertilization program.
-Using Milorganite as your primary fertilizer is good for your lawn and the environment as part of a sustainable lawn care strategy.
+Using Milorganite as your primary fertilizer is good for your lawn and the environment as part of a organic lawn care strategy.

 If you are establishing a new lawn or trying to restore dead patches, check our page on seeding vs. sodding to help you make the best decision.
 Once established, it is also important to fight soil compaction and thatch build-up using a process called aerating.